MadeByThePinsHub/handbook/README.md

 ## License
 The project source code is licensed under Mozilla Public License Version 2.0 while the website is licensed under Creative Commons Attribution-ShareAlike 4.0 Internatinal License.
 Feel free to remix this repository and use them on your own team.

+Media content, like photos and videos are not covered by the licenses stated above unless otherwise specified.

 ## CONTRIBUTING and Handbook Feedback
 For contributions, see the `CONTRIBUTING.md` file in root directory of this repository or at the [live preview website]